Things always work on PowerPoint slides. And they almost always work in our lab environments as well. And recorded demos are also pretty bullet-proof.

 Existing Data Guard

 But no switchovers or failovers are allowed during replication.
 GoldenGate can be configured to fully support a Data Guard environment and seamlessly reconnect in case of a Data Guard switchover.
 But it requires advanced configuration of GoldenGate.
-ZDM does the GoldenGate configuration but does so in a basic way that does not support Data Guard switchovers.
+Zero Downtime Migration (ZDM) does the GoldenGate configuration but does so in a basic way that does not support Data Guard switchovers.

 Apply a proper degree of parallelism.
 Rule-of-thumb: